khulnasoft-lab/khulnasoft-ui/src/components/base/new_dropdowns/listbox/listbox.md

 and update the `items` property with a new array.
 Be sure to debounce (or similar) the `search` event handler to avoid rendering stale results.
-To improve the accessibility, provide the `search-summary-sr-only` scoped slot with a number of found search results text.
+To improve the accessibility, provide the `search-summary-sr-only` scoped slot with a number of found search results text, alternately, you can pass a plural translate function.
+An example of the plural translate function can be found [the GitLab Docs internationalization section](https://docs.gitlab.com/ee/development/i18n/externalization.html#plurals)
 Screen reader will announce this text when the list is updated.

 ```html